kumardhruv88/safetyspeech/README.md

 ## Model & Technical Specifications

-SafetySpeech is built on state-of-the-art Natural Language Processing transformers, fine-tuned for extreme behavioral context recognition.
+SafetySpeech is fine-tuned on top of a state-of-the-art NLP transformer backbone, optimized specifically for extreme behavioral context recognition.

 | Parameter | Value |
 |---|---|